david-nossebro/shelly-spotprice-se/README.md

 Script needs to be restarted for the changes to take effect.

 ![alt text](img/kvs.png)

-### Why there is no price data?

-Sometimes Elering might have API issues.
-This is what the backup hours are for.

-Check Shelly diagnostics log and try again later.

 ### Why is the history length so short?